Hepatology – A clinical textbook | 11th Edition 2024 | Free PDF Download

 The positive-sense single-stranded HAV RNA has a length of 7.5 kb and consists of a 5’ non-coding region of 740 nucleotides, a coding region of 2225 nucleotides and a 3’ non-coding region of approximately 60 nucleotides.

 Acute hepatitis A is associated with a limited type I interferon response (Lanford 2011), which may be explained by cleavage of essential adaptor proteins by an HAV protease-polymerase precursor (Qu 2011).
-Recently HAV has been shown to interact with the mitochondrial antiviral signaling (MAVS) protein resulting in interferon-independent intrinsic hepatocellular apoptosis and hepatic inflammation (Hirai-Yuki 2016).
 A dominant role of CD4+ T cells to terminate HAV infection has been established in HAV infected chimpanzees (Zhou 2012).
 However, in humans strong HAV-specific CD8 T cells have also been described, potentially contributing to resolution of infection (Schulte 2011).
-A failure to maintain these HAV-specific T cell responses could increase the risk for relapsing HAV.
+A failure to maintain these HAV-specific T cell responses could increase the risk for relapsing hepatitis A.

-The clinical course of HAV infection varies greatly, ranging from asymptomatic, subclinical infections to cholestatic hepatitis or fulminant liver failure (Figure 2).
+The clinical course of HAV infection varies strongly, ranging from asymptomatic, subclinical infections to cholestatic hepatitis or life-threatening fulminant liver failure (Figure 2) (Van Damme 2023).

-Most infections in children are either asymptomatic or unrecognised, while 70% of adults develop clinical symptoms of hepatitis with jaundice and hepatomegaly.
+Most infections in children are either asymptomatic or unrecognised, while 70% of adults develop symptomatic hepatitis A with jaundice and hepatomegaly.

 The incubation time ranges between 15 and 49 days with a mean of approximately 30 days (Koff 1992).
 Initial symptoms are usually non-specific and include weakness, nausea, vomiting, anorexia, fever, abdominal discomfort, and right upper quadrant pain (Lednar 1985).
 As the disease progresses, some patients develop jaundice, darkened urine, uncoloured stool and pruritus.
 The prodromal symptoms usually diminish when jaundice appears.

 Approximately 10% of infections take a biphasic or relapsing course.
-In these cases the initial episode lasts about 3–5 weeks, followed by a period of biochemical remission with normal liver enzymes for 4–5 weeks.
-Relapse may mimic the initial episode of the acute hepatitis and complete normalisation of ALT and AST values may take several months (Tong 1995).
-A recent investigation in two HAV-infected chimpanzees demonstrated that the CD4 count decreased after clinical signs of HAV disappeared (Zhou 2012).
-Eventually, an intrahepatic reservoir of HAV genomes that decays slowly in combination with this CD4 response, may explain the second phase of disease, but further observations on human patients are required to verify this.
+In these cases the initial episode lasts about 3-5 weeks, followed by a period of biochemical remission with normal liver enzymes for 4-5 weeks.
+Relapse may mimic the initial episode of the acute hepatitis and complete normalisation of ALT and AST values may take several months.
+(Tong 1995).
+A recent investigation in two HAV-infected chimpanzees demonstrated that the CD4 count decreased after clinical signs of hepatitis A disappeared (Zhou 2012).
+Eventually an intrahepatic reservoir of HAV genomes that decays slowly in combination with this CD4 response may explain the second phase of disease, but further observations on human patients are required to verify this.

-Cases of severe fulminant HAV leading to hepatic failure occur more often in patients with underlying liver disease.
-Conflicting data on the course of acute HAV have been reported for patients with chronic hepatitis C (HCV).
-While some studies showed a higher incidence of fulminant hepatitis (Vento 1998), other studies do not confirm these findings and even suggest that HAV superinfection may lead to clearance of HCV infection (Deterding 2006).
-Other risk factors for more severe courses of acute HAV are age, malnutrition and immunosuppression.
-Severity of liver disease during acute HAV has recently been shown to be associated with a distinct polymorphism in TIM1, the gene encoding for the HAV receptor (Kim 2011).
-An insertion of six amino acids at position 157 of TIM1 leads to more efficient HAV binding and greater NKT lytic activity against HAV infected liver cells.
+Cases of severe fulminant HAV infection leading to hepatic failure occur more often in patients with underlying liver disease (Patterson 2020).
+Conflicting data on the course of acute hepatitis A have been reported for patients with chronic hepatitis C. While some studies showed a higher incidence of fulminant hepatitis (Vento 1998), other studies do not confirm these findings and even suggest that HAV superinfection may lead to clearance of HCV infection (Deterding 2006).
+Other risk factors for more severe courses of acute hepatitis A are age, malnutrition and immunosuppression.
+Severity of liver disease during acute hepatitis A has recently been shown to be associated with a distinct polymorphism in TIM1, the gene encoding for the HAV receptor (Kim 2011).
+An insertion of 6 amino acids at position 157 of TIM1 leads to more efficient HAV binding and greater NKT lytic activity against HAV infected liver cells.

 In contrast to hepatitis E, there are no precise data on the outcome of HAV infection during pregnancy.
 Some data suggest an increased risk of gestational complications and premature birth (Elinav 2006).

-HAV has a lethal course in 0.1% of children, in 0.4% of persons aged 15–39 years, and in 1.1% in persons older than 40 years (Lemon 1985).
-In contrast to the other faecal-orally transmitted hepatitis (hepatitis E), no chronic courses of HAV infection have been reported so far.
+HAV infection has a lethal course in 0.1% of children, in 0.4% of persons aged 15-39 years, and in 1.1% in persons older than 40 years (Lemon 1985).
+In contrast to the other fecal-orally transmitted hepatitis, hepatitis E, no chronic courses of HAV infection have been reported so far.

-Extrahepatic manifestations are uncommon in HAV (Pischke 2007).
+In contrast to other hepatitis virus infections extrahepatic manifestations are really uncommon in HAV (Pischke 2007).
 If they occur, they usually show an acute onset and disappear upon resolution of HAV infection in most cases.
 Possible extrahepatic manifestations of acute HAV infection are arthralgia, diarrhoea, renal failure, red cell aplasia, generalised lymphadenopathy, and pancreatitis.
 Arthralgia can be found in 11% of patients with hepatitis A.

-There is no specific antiviral therapy for treatment of HAV.
-Of note, recent work demonstrated that cyclosporine A and silibinin inhibits HAV replication in vitro (Esser-Nobis 2015).
-The clinical value of this observation still needs to be determined.
+There is no specific antiviral therapy for treatment of hepatitis A (Migueres 2021).
+However a in vitro analysis of a cell culture system for HAV infection revealed efficient inhibition of HAV replication by cyclosporin A and silibinin (Esser-Nobis 2015).
+The clinical value of this in vitro observation still needs to be determined.

-Recently a study from the Netherlands investigated the use of post-exposure HAV vaccination or prophylaxis with immunoglobulins in patients with household contact with HAV.
-In this study, none of the patients who received immunoglobulins developed acute HAV in contrast to some patients who received the vaccine.
-The study revealed that HAV vaccination post-exposure might be a sufficient option in younger patients (<40 years) while older patients (>40 years) might benefit from immunoglobulins (Whelan 2013).
-The disease usually takes a mild to moderate course, which does not require hospitalisation, and only in fulminant cases is initiation of symptom focused therapy necessary.
+A study from the Netherlands investigated the use of post-exposure HAV vaccination or prophylaxis with immunglobulins in patients with household contact with HAV.
+In this study none of the patients who received immunoglobulins developed acute hepatitis A in contrast to some patients who received the vaccine.
+The study revealed that HAV vaccination post-exposure might be a sufficient option in younger patients (<40 years) while older patients (>40 years) might benefit from immunglobulins (Whelan 2013).
+The disease usually takes a mild to moderate course, which requires no hospitalisation, and only in fulminant cases is initiation of symptomatic therapy necessary.
 Prolonged or biphasic courses should be monitored closely.
 HAV may persist for some time in the liver even when HAV RNA becomes negative in blood and stool (Lanford 2011), which needs to be kept in mind for immunocompromised individuals.
 Acute hepatitis may rarely proceed to acute liver failure; liver transplantation is required in few cases.
-In the US, only 4% of all liver transplantations performed for acute liver failure were due to HAV (Ostapowicz 2002).
-In a cohort of acute liver failures at one transplant centre in Germany, approximately 1% of patients had HAV infection (Hadem 2008).
-The outcome of patients after liver transplantation for fulminant HAV is excellent.
-Timely referral to liver transplant centres is therefore recommended for patients with severe or fulminant HAV.
+In the US, 4% of all liver transplantations performed for acute liver failure were due to hepatitis A (Ostapowicz 2002).
+In a cohort of acute liver failures at one transplant centre in Germany approximately 1% of patients suffered from HAV infection (Hadem 2008).
+The outcome of patients after liver transplantation for fulminant hepatitis A is excellent.
+Timely referral to liver transplant centres is therefore recommended for patients with severe or fulminant hepatitis A.

 Centers for Disease Control and Prevention.
 Viral Hepatitis Surveillance – United States 2010.
 Hepatitis A virus, http://www.cdc.gov/hepatitis/Statistics/index.htm, accessed 26 January 2013.